garygause/Data-Engineer-Nanodegree-Udacity/projects/Project1-DataModellingInPostgreSQL/README.md

 - What is the most popular song played?
 - What artist has the most songs played?
-- What if the favorite artist for a particular user?
+- What is the favorite artist for a particular user?
 Favorite song?
 - What is the average amount of time spent by users?
 - What is the most active user on the service?